 Over the years, I’ve accumulated hundreds of t-shirts.
 Last year, I had the bright idea of turning them into t-shirt quilts.
 There are many quilters that focus on making t-shirt quilts — it turns out that it’s a big market, especially around graduation and winter holiday times.

-After gathering all of my shirts together and separating them into categories, I researched about 10-15 t-shirt quilters online.
+After gathering all of my shirts together and separating them into categories and using a fabric cutting machine to turn them into quilting cloth pieces, I researched about 10-15 t-shirt quilters online.
 I settled on T-Shirt-Quilts.com, which is owned by Blue Ribbon Quilt Co.

 Co-owner Linda Lawson worked with me to choose quilt sizes, t-shirt order and material colors for the quilts.
 In the end, I settled on having four quilts made for distinct parts of my life: social media, travel, New York University and Paragould High School.
 Take a look at the quilts below and let me know what you think!